Whom do I contact about admissions?

 If the school is owned and operated by a society that is a charitable society and has received a Revenue Canada charitable tax number, the school may issue a receipt for donations which may be used for a charitable tax deduction.
 Most independent schools are owned and operated by charitable societies.

 Tuition fees are regarded as fees for service for Kindergarten through Grade 12 and are not deductible.
 However, the portion of fees paid for the religious instruction of a school may be receipted by the school as a charitable donation.
 Please contact the individuals independent school for its policy on this matter.

-The Government gives partial grants only, either 50% of the public school per pupil operating cost, 35% of the public school per pupil operating cost, or no grant, depending on certain classification criteria.
+The government gives partial grants only, either 50% of the public school per pupil operating cost, 35% of the public school per pupil operating cost, or no grant, depending on certain classification criteria.
 Independent schools must raise additional operational funds from donations, fund-raising efforts, and tuition fees.